From Bi-Level to One-Level: A Framework for Structural Attacks to Graph Anomaly Detection: Formulation of Attacks

-\item[$\bullet$] \textbf{Attacker's Knowledge} We assume a worst-case scenario where the attacker has full knowledge of the network structure.
-That is, the attacker knows all the queries as well as the results to all those queries.
+\item[$\bullet$] \textbf{Attacker's Knowledge} It is assumed that the attacker has full knowledge of the graph information.
 Regarding the deployed GAD systems, we consider different cases where the attacker may or may not know the exact model in deployment.

-\item[$\bullet$] \textbf{Attacker's Capability.} Again, we consider a worst-case scenario where the attacker can modify the query results at her choice.
-That is the attacker has control of the global structure of the graph and is able to add/delete edges from the graph.
-To further constrain the attacker's ability, we assume that the attacker can add/delete up to $B$ edges. \end{itemize}
+\item[$\bullet$] \textbf{Attacker's Capability.} The attacker can fully control the structure of the network and insert or remove the links from the graph data at most $B$ times to save the attacker's resources as much as possible and prevent significant topology changes in the graph data. \end{itemize}